isc-projects/bind9/doc/dev/rdata.md

                 any_255/
                         tsig_250.h

+#### CLASSNUMBER and TYPENUMBER

+Class and type numbers must be unsigned integers.
+Permissable alphabet: 0 to 9, if no match than the file is silently ignored.
+The number can be at most 65535, any number higher is a build error.

 #### CLASSNAME and TYPENAME

 Class and type names must be from the following alphabet and less that 11